St. Marcellinus Secondary School: Courtneypark Library

 The Courtneypark Library serves as both a community library with resources and programs geared to the everyday requirements of all ages of users, and a school library for the school.
 This library is a shared facility between the City of Mississauga and the Dufferin-Peel Catholic District School Board.

-Specialist High Skills Major (SHSM)

-St. Marcellinus Secondary School offers a Specialist High Skills Major program in Hospitality & Tourism and Arts & Culture.
-Students can earn credits and receive a certificate in Hospitality when they graduate.

-The SHSM is a ministry-approved specialized program that allows students to focus their learning on a specific economic sector while meeting the requirements for the Ontario Secondary School Diploma (OSSD) and assists in their transition from secondary school to apprenticeship training, college, university, or the workplace.

-An SHSM enables students to gain sector-specific skills and knowledge in the context of engaging, career-related learning environments and helps them focus on graduation and on pursuing their post secondary goals.

-Uniform

-Like many Catholic Secondary Schools in Dufferin Peel's Catholic District School Board, St. Marcellinus has a uniform policy.
-Originally, the uniform consisted of a unisex white polo, a unisex red sweater, a unisex vest, long black pants for males and females, and a plaid skirt for females.
-As of September 2012, the plaid skirts were banned.
-The uniform has been continuously updated since the school's inception in 2003 and newer variations of sweaters, pants, and polo shirts have been recently introduced.

 Lab Explosion

 In March 2010, a routine chemistry experiment at St. Marcellinus exploded into flames when a Bunsen burner ignited a beaker full of methanol.
 The incident sent five students to the hospital and left one student critically injured.
 Lab safety experts determined that the incident could have been prevented with better safety equipment.

 Stabbing

 On April 26 2022, an altercation occurred on the soccer field shortly after 12pm.
 The police were called just before 12:30pm and discovered that 2 students had been stabbed during the altercation, and that the suspect had fled the scene.
 During this time, St. Marcellinus was placed under lockdown and Mississauga Secondary was placed in a hold and secure until the police confirmed that there was no longer a threat.
 The two students were transported to a local hospital and treated for non life threatening stab wounds.
 The suspect, a 15 year old who was not a St. Marcellinus student, was located and taken into custody.
 He is scheduled to appear in court at a later date.